Jordan River Parkway: Trail-heads, attractions and/or access points

 Numerous amenities of public parks, nature/wildlife preserves, benches, grassy areas, picnic tables, pavilions, restrooms, playgrounds, parking lots, canoe marinas, off highway vehicle (OHV) area, model plane ports, and equestrian areas can be found along the trail.

 Jordan River State Park

-A part of the Utah State Park System, it is operated by the State of Utah and is open from April through November.
-There are four tracks, with tabletops and banked turns; 2 motorcross tracks, and 2 for OHVs and all-terrain vehicles.
+A part of the Utah State Park System, it is operated by the state of Utah and is open from April through November.
+There are four tracks, with tabletops and banked turns; two motocross tracks, and two for OHVs and all-terrain vehicles.
 State-required OHV programs are available at this location.
 Also available is a model port, with a runway and open space for model radio-controlled airplanes.
 Except to walk or bicycle on the gravel path, a per-person fee is required for the use of the park.
 A trail-head is proposed on the north end of the park where the gravel trail ends.